I received the following question from frugal friend Alaina…

 Emily said: “I’m a coffee fanatic, so every once in a while, I’ll leave out whole coffee beans in a pretty bowl.”

 Margaret said: “I use ground coffee (the coffee pot kind).
 It absorbs odors really well.
-I simply put the coffee in containers and sit them around the house.”
+Also, I simply put the coffee in containers and sit them around the house.”

 Sharon said: “Perfume samples from magazines or a spritz of nice perfume on a cotton ball can be placed in discreet places for the scent… or you can use vanilla extract as well.
 Use herbal tea bags as sachets and put one in your vacuum if it has one of those cup filters instead of the bags.”